springrolls1703/myhub/.learning/product_management.md

 # 6. Engineers
 *There's probably no more important relationship for a successful product manager than the one with your engineers*

+# 7. Product Marketing
+*Modern product marketing managers represent the market to the product team—the positioning, the messaging, and a winning go-to-market plan.
+They are deeply engaged with the sales channel and know their capabilities, limitations, and current competitive issues*

+# 8. Supporting roles

+*User Researchers*
+Qualitative and Quantitative